This post may contain affiliate links from which i can earn a commission

-In the battle to improve menopause symptoms, your easiest starting point is your diet.
-To make it easier for you I have listed here 13 best foods to eat during menopause and 3 foods to avoid in menopause.
-There are many foods which will play a part in improving your symptoms but these are the 13 I think are easily accessible and simple to use.
+In the battle to improve menopausal symptoms and reduce hot flashes that suck your energy, your easiest starting point is your diet.
+To make it easier for you I’ve listed here the 13 best foods to eat during menopause and 3 foods to avoid during menopause.
+There are many foods that will play a part in improving your symptoms but these are the 13 I think are easily accessible and simple to use.

 When perimenopause hit me like a freight train in my 40’s I struggled.
 I had always grappled with keeping weight off but never around my middle.
 It was my thighs or boobs that got my scathing scrutiny.
 My stomach was always flat.
 It seemed almost overnight that it popped out and joined the others on an expansion binge.

-I was having hot flashes at a frequency the likes of which I have not heard from any of the women I have spoken too and my mood swings were heard two streets down.
+I was having hot flashes at a frequency the likes of which I’ve not heard of from many women I’ve spoken too and my mood swings were heard two streets down.

 I Gave Up Sugar And Grains

 This was at a time when HRT was getting some bad press so rather than go down that road I researched like a demon.
-I really only pricked the tip of the iceberg but my research prompted me to give up all sugar and grains and not just wheat but all grains including wholegrains.
+I really only pricked the tip of the iceberg but my research on nutrition for hot flashes prompted me to give up all sugar and grains and not just wheat but all grains including whole grains.

 Fantastically the hot flashes disappeared within days.
-My sleep normalised and with the addition of a Vitamin D supplement (this is the exact one I use), the mood swings evened out which I am sure the neighbours were rejoicing in.
+My sleep normalised and with the addition of a Vitamin D supplement (this is the strength I use) the menopausal mood swings evened out which I am sure the neighbours were rejoicing in.

-If you add as many of these foods as you can into your diet while avoiding the others I have mentioned here you will improve your perimenopause and menopausal symptoms.
+If you add as many of these foods as you can into your diet while avoiding the ones I’ve mentioned below you’ll improve your perimenopause and menopausal symptoms.

-This list is not plucked from the sky, it is what I eat, or not, in my own life and I have enjoyed exceedingly good health while maintaining my weight and keeping my doctor happy.
+This list isn’t plucked from the sky, it’s what I eat, or not, in my own life and I’ve enjoyed exceedingly good health while maintaining my body weight and keeping my doctor happy.
+Women’s health in midlife is now what I love to teach about thought this blog and products I sell and give away.

 1. Cruciferous Vegetables

-It comes as no surprise that cruciferous veggies such as broccoli and cauliflower make the list.
+It comes as no surprise that cruciferous veggies such as broccoli and cauliflower make the list for helping to reduce hot flashes in menopause.
 They contain calcium and vitamin K for strong bones and lots of fibre for improved digestion.
+They are also one of the most iron rich foods.

 Broccoli, in particular, has a positive impact on estrogen levels increasing the estrogen responsible for reducing the risk of breast cancer.